top of page

 Why “Karma Porn” Makes More Sense

-The best horror — and the kind that critics often slap with the “torture porn” label — isn’t about watching people suffer for fun.
-It’s about watching people get what’s coming to them, or narrowly escaping it.
+The best horror — the kind that often gets slapped with the “torture porn” label — isn’t about watching people suffer for fun.
+It’s about watching people receive their comeuppance or narrowly escape it.
 It’s about moral reckoning.

 That’s Karma.